William Lewis (cricketer)

 William Henry Lewis (3 December 1807 – 10 October 1889) was a Welsh cricketer with amateur status.
-He was educated at Harrow, where he played cricket for the school in 1825 and 1826.
-He then went up to Trinity College, Oxford, and played first-class cricket for Oxford University in 1827.
+He was educated at Harrow, where he played for the school in 1825 and 1826.
+He then went up to Trinity College, Oxford, and played for Oxford University in 1827.

 After Oxford, Lewis studied law at the Middle Temple.
 Later he lived in a house called Clynfiew (Clynfyw) in Abercych, near the tripoint of Pembrokeshire, Carmarthenshire and Cardiganshire.
 He was a magistrate and Deputy Lieutenant for Pembrokeshire, and High Sheriff of Pembrokeshire in 1847.